AdriaBC06/AdriaBC06/README.md

 - 🎓 Student in Application Development
 - 🤓 Learning C++
 - 💻 Skilled in Java, HTML, CSS, JavaScript, TypeScript, C# and Python
-- 📊 Working in TypeScript/OfficeScript (Excel) at the moment
+- 📊 Working in new projects at the moment
 - 🚀 Always eager to tackle new challenges and improve my skills

 Feel free to explore my repositories and get in touch!